Retire in Spain

 When we asked people what advice they would give someone preparing to move to Spain, they said:

 "The following applies to anywhere bt applies to my wife and living on the Costa Tropical.
 1. Establish Goals for how you want to live your life 2.
 Choose a location wisely based not only on geography, weather and climate but also based on the local cultural opportunities and transportation infrastructure.
 3. Try out the place, visit the place and give it a dry run 4.
 Consider health care, it doesn’t matter how old you are 5.
 Figure out the local housing market to establish your new home 6.
 Check out the cost of living to know if your budget plan and goals work 7.
 Understand the Visa requirements 8.
 Get a grasp of the local culture 9.
 Be aware of local opportunities for sports, leisure, entertainment and cultural activities 10.
 Become familiar with issues relating to taxes and banking 11.
 Work out issues relating to communication technology.
 I have written a short book called "Renaissance in The Sun" Its virtually FREE.
 You can find it on Amazon and Kindle.
-Its about life and Spain," remarked one retiree in Spain.
+Its about life and Spain," commented one retiree living in Spain.

 "1.
 Expats should research different regions of Spain to decide on the best place to retire.
 2. It is important to know the language, as even if English is widely spoken in Spain, proficiency in Spanish will be necessary for everyday life.
 3. Expats should review the country’s tax laws and determine if there are any special exceptions for retirees.
 4. Healthcare is excellent in Spain, but it is important to check on the particular provisions for retirees, such as available discounts or special coverage.
 5. International expats will need to arrange for a long-term visa or residency permit prior to moving.
 6. Expats should become familiar with the various regional or cultural customs in their chosen area of retirement.
 7. If planning to retire in Spain, it is important to acquaint oneself with the country’s real estate laws and regulations.
-8. Shopping around for the best deals on everyday expenses is essential, as cost of living in some areas of Spain can be high," said a retiree who moved to Spain.
+8. Shopping around for the best deals on everyday expenses is essential, as cost of living in some areas of Spain can be high," explained one retiree living in Spain.

 What type of recreational activities are there in Spain?